The Ancient Problem of Truth

 ABBB's Committee on Installment Contracts helped to ferret out, publicize and stop overcharges for automobile collision insurance, which at the time was being written into the sales contracts for automobiles without the owner's knowledge or consent, and which may have cost unsuspecting buyers as much as $25 million.

 In collaboration with insurance authorities in several states, the Committee helped bring about refunds to policy holders amounting to more than $11 million.
-Chairman of the Committee at the time was Ken Barnard, for years president of the Chicago BBB.
+Chairman of the Committee at the time was Ken Barnard, then president of the Chicago BBB.

 The Federal Trade Commission was later to adopt as its own many of these standards of advertising practice developed by Bureaus.